 Now when you’re done decluttering, gathering all necessary supplies, and sorting things out, it is time to share with you some useful packing tips and tricks that will help you get things done.
 If you ever packed glasses for moving, it is quite similar, and you’ll need loads of patience, so let’s get started.

 Everything you should use during your travels and for the first day in your new home should be packed in a separate essentials bag that you should carry with you.
 Don’t exaggerate.
 It should be a smaller bag with nothing but essentials.
-So toothbrushes, soap, shower gel are the basics, but you can add some more stuff if you want.
+So toothbrushes, soap, and shower gel are the basics, but you can add some more stuff if you want.

 Whether you’re a guy or a girl, you probably have at least two shampoos that you are using, one conditioner, and who knows how many hair masks and oils.
 Since all these products are usually very liquidy, you should carefully approach this part of the process.
 We recommend you use plastic wrap to individually wrap every bottle to ensure there are no spills and leaks.
 Once you wrap every bottle, you can bundle them up in a larger plastic bag and place them in a box, or better, in a plastic container.
 Still, try not to mix it with bags and boxes with your clothes or any other sensitive items.
 Take a look at this video for more ideas.

-If, over the years, you established a decent size makeup collection, this part of the task can be particularly time-consuming.
-Makeup and other beauty products come in many shapes and sizes, but whether it is a liquid lipstick or a mattifying powder, one thing is common for all of them – they are very fragile.
+If over the years, you established a decent size makeup collection, this part of the task can be particularly time-consuming.
+Makeup and other beauty products come in many shapes and sizes, but whether it is liquid lipstick or a mattifying powder, one thing is common for all of them – they are very fragile.
 First, throw away everything that’s expired or just doesn’t look so good.
 If you didn’t wear that nude lipstick in the past six months, you probably wouldn’t use it again because you have three others that are different but the same.
 And that’s OK.
-The best would be to get specialized makeup bags, but you should anyway wrap every item individually and then divide them into categories by type and store them together.
+The best would be to get specialized makeup bags, but you should anyway wrap every makeup item individually and then divide them into categories by type and store them together.

 Do you remember the times when the good old hairdryer was the only styler you knew about?
 Today we have different straighteners and numerous kinds of curlers, and other electronics in our bathrooms.
 First, you should remove all batteries, adapters, attachments, and other removable parts.
 Wrap all electronics with paper or bubble wrap and store them in smaller boxes.
 However, you shouldn’t place them in the same storage box with shampoos and other liquidy things.

-Since some of these cleaning supplies can be very strong and contain chemicals, some of them might be on the list of items movers won’t move.
+Since some of these cleaning supplies can be very strong and contain chemicals, some of them might be on the list of items white glove movers won’t move.
 You can bring brooms, sponges, and brushes, but aerosols and other chemical cleaners are not something you should try to ship with a long-distance moving company.